iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

   hand or with the command `dvc config --local`.

 - `.dvc/cache`: The [cache directory](#structure-of-cache-directory) will store
   your data.
-The data files and directories in DVC repositories will only contain links to the data files in the cache.
+The data files and directories in <abbr>DVC repositories</abbr>
+  will only contain links to the data files in the cache.
 (Refer to [Large Dataset Optimization](/docs/user-guide/large-dataset-optimization).
 See `dvc config cache` for related configuration options.